TRIGGER WARNING: DOMESTIC VIOLENCE and ABLEISM

 “…go back to tracking weather statistics… stick with your own kind is all I’m saying.”

-She is bound and determined to prove ALL people with autism have ZERO empathy.
+She is bound and determined to prove all Autistics have ZERO empathy.
 She starts by quoting David Finch, from his book called Love is Blind – Marriage is the Eye-Opener.
 Why does she use this quote?
-Hint: David Finch is autistic and he blames this fact for the destruction of his marriage.
+Hint: David Finch is Autistic, and he blames this fact for the destruction of his marriage.

-It is depressing to see someone who believes they know so much about people on the spectrum but fails to understand we are not a homogenous group.
-The disability community has intersectionality of race, religion, language, culture, nationality, socio-economic background, gender etc.
+It is depressing to see someone who believes they know so much about Autistics, but fails to understand we are not a homogenous group.
+The Autistic community has intersectionality of race, religion, language, culture, nationality, socio-economic background, gender etc.

 She claims everything she writes is protected under free speech.
 What does that have to do with what people say in response?
 Isn’t that also protected under free speech?
 Freedom of speech doesn’t mean you will be free from backlash.